anhnguyendepocen/stat289-f20/README.md

-# stat289-f20
+# Course Notes for Introduction to Data Science, Fall 2020

-Course Notes for Introduction to Data Science, Fall 2020
+See the course website here: https://statsmaths.github.io/stat289-f20/